wp-plugins/social-privacy/readme.txt

 ## [Social Access Control](http://wordpress.org/extend/plugins/social-access-control/) (based on [Category Access](http://www.coppit.org/blog/archives/173)) ##

-The 3rd-party Category Access plugin provides the core functionality for restricting the access permissions of posts to certain registered users.
-For each user you can list the categories that he or she should have access to.
+Based on the 3rd-party Category Access, this plugin provides the core functionality for restricting the access permissions of posts.
+This gives you the ability to permit only specific registered users to read certain posts or certain categories of posts.

-New features have been added to our version of this plugin to allow access to be restricted to specific users on a per-post basis, regardless of the categories.
-The plugin has also been enhanced to work well with the other plugins in Social Privacy.
-For this reason, our release of this open-source plugin has been renamed Social Access Control.

 ## [Subscribe2 for Social Privacy](http://wordpress.org/extend/plugins/subscribe2-for-social-privacy/) (based on [Subscribe2](http://wordpress.org/extend/plugins/subscribe2/)) ##